At a glance CBV Collection Services Ltd, also known as CBV Collections, is a Canadian debt collection agency that has operated since 1921.

 How to file a complaint about CBV Collection Services

-If you think that CBV Collection Services is breaking any debt collection rules, contact the consumer protection authority in your province.
+If you think CBV Collection Services is breaking any debt collection or privacy laws, contact the consumer protection authority in your province.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.